Bleeding Gums Treatment Washington, DC

 Request a Dental Exam & Consultation

 Contact Foxhall Smiles at 202-315-2188.
 You can also schedule an appointment with Dr. Catanzano and his professional dental team on our website.
-Dr. Catanzano and his staff are dedicated to making sure that patients are as comfortable as possible in their office.
-If you have any remaining questions about periodontal therapy or any other treatments, feel free to ask a dental team member.
+Dr. Catanzano and his staff are dedicated to ensuring patients are as comfortable as possible in their office.
+Please ask a dental team member if you have any remaining questions about periodontal therapy or other treatments.